rosenbjerg/wsl2-podman/README.md

 ## Known problems

+### Running the installer
+If you experience problems starting the installer using the `.bat` script, it may be because the `.ps1` file is blocked in Windows.

+Right-click on the `.ps1` file and select Properties.
+Then in the General tab, you will see the option to unblock it.
+After unblocking, you should be able to start the install script.

 ### Absolute paths
 One problem with this docker-desktop alternative is that you cannot use absolute paths for mounting.
 Instead you will have to either use relative paths or rewrite `C:\` to `/mnt/c/` and use forward slashes